-Recruitment provides one of the most important functions for the department.
+Recruitment provides one of the most essential functions for the police department.
 The selection of suitable personnel applying for positions within the department is necessary to ensure that the best-qualified individuals are hired.
 Therefore, much effort and scrutiny is put into this process.

-The Professional Standards Bureau works in conjunction with the City's Human Resources department to process candidates through written and oral examinations.
+The Professional Standards Bureau works in conjunction with the City's Human Resources department to process candidates through written and oral exercises.
 Extensive background investigations and professional testing are conducted preceding employment.
 Many candidates may be screened in order to fill one officer position.
-Professional Standards also conduct orientation of all new employees.
+Professional Standards also conducts orientation and a forty (40) hour mini-academy to all new police officers.